lebriton/ihatetobudget/README.md

 1. Navigate to the root of the repository.

-2. Run `docker-compose down`.
-This will stop all containers.
+2. Run `docker-compose down -v`.
+This will stop all containers (and remove volumes).

 3. **Create a backup of the database**—just in case—, e.g. run `cp db.sqlite3 db.sqlite3.bak`.